janfiedler/Crypto-Liquidity-Making-Bot/README.md

 * sellOldestOrderWithLoss": false,
 ```
-This will start selling (even with a loss) oldest pending sell order if your bag holder limit is reached.
+This will start selling (even with a loss) oldest pending sell order if your bag holder or budget limit is reached.
 ```

-* sellOldestOrderWithLossWhenProfit": false,
+* "sellOldestOrderWithLossWhenProfit": {
+                                  "active": true,
+                                  "keepPercentageOfProfit" : 25
+                              }
 ```
+Same as 'sellOldestOrderWithLoss' this will oldest pending sell order if bag holder or budget limit is reached.
-This will start selling (even with a loss) oldest pending sell order if loss is less than total gained profit
+In addition, this setting allows selling oldest pending sell order if loss is less than total gained part of profit calculated from parameter 'keepPercentageOfProfit'.
 ```

 ### Known bugs